 The Community Reinvestment Act ("CRA") requires the OCC to take into account the applicants' record of helping to meet the credit needs of their entire communities, including low-and moderate-income neighborhoods, when evaluating certain applications.
 See 12 U.S.C. § 2903.
-FUNB has an outstanding rating, and FUNB-GA and FUNB-FL have satisfactory ratings, with respect to CRA performance.
-No public comments were received by the OCC relating to this Application during the public comment period.6 The OCC has no other basis to question the banks' performance in complying with the CRA.
+Wells has an outstanding rating, and Wells-Colorado has a satisfactory rating, with respect to CRA performance.
+No public comments were received by the OCC relating to this Application, and the OCC has no other basis to question the banks' performance in complying with the CRA.

 The merger is not expected to have any adverse effect on the resulting bank's CRA performance.
 The resulting bank will continue to serve the same communities that the merging banks currently serve.
-FUNB will continue its current CRA programs and policies in North Carolina.
-After FUNB-GA and FUNB-FL are merged into FUNB, their Georgia and Florida offices will remain open as branches of FUNB.
-FUNB will carry forward the same CRA programs and policies that the three banks have today.
-Moreover, FUNB has represented that FUNB will honor all CRA-related commitments made by FUNB-GA and FUNB-FL.
-As a general matter, the resulting bank will have the same commitment to helping meet the credit needs of all the communities it serves as FUNB, FUNB-GA, and FUNB-FL have today as separate banks.
+Wells will continue its current CRA programs and policies in California and the other states where it has branches.
+After Wells-Colorado is merged into Wells, its Colorado offices will remain open as branches of Wells.
+Wells will carry forward the same CRA programs and policies that the bank has today.
+As a general matter, the resulting bank will have the same commitment to helping meet the credit needs of all the communities it serves as Wells and Wells-Colorado have today as separate banks.
+In fact, Wells already has made a CRA commitment that expressly applies to the communities served by Wells-Colorado and has represented that it will continue to honor that commitment following the merger.
 The merger and operation of interstate branches do not alter the resulting bank's obligation to help meet the credit needs of its communities in all the states it serves.
-We find that approval of the proposed merger is consistent with the Community Reinvestment Act.
+We therefore find that approval of the proposed merger is consistent with the Community Reinvestment Act.